 There is a belief that Vitamin D plays a significant role in relieving the joint pain condition, specifically if the pain is due to deficiency.
 Some studies that support the belief include the following:

-- A 2011 study of postmenopausal women, published in ‘Maturitas’ suggested that the women with severe joint pain did suffer from very low vitamin D levels.
+- A 2011 study of postmenopausal women, published in ‘Maturitas’ suggested that women with severe joint pain did suffer from very low vitamin D levels.

 - Another study in 2011 published under ‘Clinical Rheumatology’ stated that 70 percent of the patients who experienced some kind of joint pain were also deficient in Vitamin D.

-- A research paper of the year 2012 states that Vitamin D could be one of the risk factors associated with the inflammatory diseases such as RA and could also lead to an increase in the severity of it.
+- A research paper of the year 2012 states that Vitamin D could be one of the risk factors associated with inflammatory diseases such as RA and could also lead to an increase in the severity of it.

 - Another research paper of the year 2016 has stated that people with RA conditions also showed low Vitamin D levels.

-- Studies have also stated that increased level of Vitamin D in the body can help prevent joint conditions like Osteoporosis.
+- Studies have also stated that increased levels of Vitamin D in the body can help prevent joint conditions like Osteoporosis.
 Even people suffering from RA are subject to osteoporotic fractures and even suffer from joint pain.

 These studies have been inconclusive after a large study in 2015 concluded that the evidence available is not strong enough to prove that Vitamin D deficiency is solely responsible for joint pain.
 But the fact that most of the Indians and numerous over the world suffer from Vitamin D deficiency holds true.
 The percentage is over 70% across the world when it comes to Vitamin D deficiency.